Representative Maxine Waters, Democratic from California

 Maxine Waters

-Maxine Waters Biography
+Representative Maxine Waters

 Maxine Waters began her career as a community organizer and advocate for economic justice in Los Angeles.
 Elected to the U.S. House of Representatives for California’s 43rd District in 1990, she has focused on affordable housing, financial reform, and civil rights.
 Waters authored the Dodd-Frank Wall Street Reform Act provisions and has chaired the House Financial Services Committee, overseeing critical banking and housing policies.
 Her leadership is marked by direct advocacy and legislation that aims to address inequality and empower underserved communities in her district.